FIFA Rankings: India remain 108th amid Covid-19 battle | Goal.com

 The Indian national team, before their fixtures in the second-round 2022 FIFA World Cup and 2023 AFC Asian Cup joint qualifiers were announced to be indefinitely postponed due to the Coronavirus pandemic, were to host Qatar (55th) on March 26th before facing Bangladesh (187th) and Afghanistan (149th) in June.

-With all countries baring South Sudan's ranking of 168 (now tied with Bermuda) seeing a change (up 1), international fixtures world over, may it be FIFA World Cup qualifiers or any other major tournaments currently stand postponed while dates for competitions such as the Olympic Football Tournament, CONMEBOL Copa America and UEFA EURO have been redrawn.
+With all countries baring South Sudan's ranking of 168 (up 1, now tied with Bermuda) seeing a change, international fixtures world over, may it be FIFA World Cup qualifiers or any other major tournaments, currently stand postponed.
+The scheduling for competitions such as the Olympic Football Tournament, CONMEBOL Copa America and UEFA EURO have also been sent back to the drawing board.

+Belgium continues to lead the world charts at the summit, with France and Brazil occupying the second and third spots respectively.